-The Equal Justice Coalition is managed by its Legislative Committee, comprised of staff and attorney representatives from the Massachusetts Bar Association, the Boston Bar Association, and Massachusetts legal services programs, as well as other attorneys in private practice.
+The Equal Justice Coalition is managed by its Legislative Committee, comprised of staff and attorney representatives from the Massachusetts Bar Association, the Boston Bar Association, the Massachusetts Legal Assistance Corporation and the legal aid organizations it funds, as well as other attorneys in private practice.

 Louis Tompros, Chair

 Louis Tompros is a partner at WilmerHale whose practice focuses on intellectual property litigation.
 He has represented clients in patent disputes involving a variety of technologies, including first-chair trial experience and multiple arguments before the United States Court of Appeals for the Federal Circuit.

 Pro bono representation is also an important part of Louis’s practice.
 In 2004, he represented a group of gay and lesbian service members in one of the first challenges to the constitutionality of the military’s “Don’t Ask, Don’t Tell” policy, in association with the Servicemembers Legal Defense Network.
 Through the Volunteer Lawyers for the Arts, he has represented an artist whose artwork was damaged on loan to a museum, a disability rights author and advocate in a copyright dispute with her publisher, and a prominent literary journal in a copyright dispute with an electronic database service.
 He has also represented local Boston schools, employees in unemployment insurance claims and appeals, public housing tenants facing eviction, and public advocacy groups submitting amicus briefs on criminal defense and electronic privacy issues.